-For the fifth consecutive year, public authorities have accepted every recommendation made by the Ombudsman, matching the 2011-12 actual result and meeting the 2012-13 Target.
+For the fifth consecutive year, public authorities have accepted every recommendation made by the Ombudsman, matching the 2012-13 actual result and meeting the 2013-14 Target.

-In 2007-08, the office of the Ombudsman (the Office) commenced a program to ensure that its work increasingly contributed to improvements to public administration.
-Consistent with this program, the number of improvements to practices and procedures of public authorities as a result of Ombudsman action, has risen significantly since the commencement of the program but there may be fluctuations from year to year.
+In 2007-08, the office of the Ombudsman (the Office) commenced a program to ensure that its work increasingly contributed to improvements to public Consistent with this program, the number of improvements to administration. practices and procedures of public authorities as a result of Ombudsman action has, in 2013-14, more than tripled since 2009-10.
+There may, however, be fluctuations from year to year, related to the number and nature of complaints and reviews finalised by the Office in any given year.